webyrd/mediKanren/biolink/README.md

 ## TODO

+* index "xrefs", "same_as", "equivalent_identifiers", etc.
+  * expose via something like xrefo?
+  * preprocess to eliminate repetitions in CURIEs
+    * e.g., [W: ...]X:X:Y[:Z ...] becomes [W: ...]X:Y[:Z ...]

+* index gene aliasing data

+* speed up `build-string-index.rkt`
+  * might be able to do this with a radix sort

+* consolidate db generation with one script

 * reorganize directory structure
   * lift biolink to main directory, moving current main contents somewhere else
   * keep configs, logs,  and user programs (such as gui, web-server...) in main directory